johnoos/joco-music-theory-repo-doc/_includes/02-code-build-deploy.md

 ## Coding
 The Visual Studio Code Interactive Development Environment (IDE).
-The folder at the WORKSPACE level should be opend in the IDE for the built-in git support to work properly.
+The folder at the repo level should be opend in the IDE for the built-in git support to work properly.
 I normally
 Alternatively, git can be used with a command line interface (CLI).
 I prefer to use the git command line commands, however.

 Before coding starts, the current working directory should be changed to the webapp folder, in this case, 'jo-music-theory'.